Don’t Freeze that Mole on Your Face

 - Posted on: Sep 1 2018

-Sometimes when you’re seeing your dermatologist, he or she breaks out the liquid nitrogen and starts freezing the various lesions and keratoses that are showing up on your arms, hands, back and legs.
-By doing this, these precancerous growths won’t turn into basal or squamous cell carcinomas (a.k.a. skin cancer).
+Sometimes when you’re seeing your dermatologist, he or she may freeze the various lesions and keratoses that are showing up on your arms, hands, back and legs.
+By doing this, these precancerous growths won’t continue to grow or possibly turn into a skin cancer.

 It’s tempting at the same time to have your dermatologist freeze or burn off unwanted moles, skin tags, cysts, or other growths on your face.
-But Dr. Chandler would advise you not to do so with these non-cancerous growths, as doing so can create a scar — and you don’t want that, especially not on your face.
+But Dr. Chandler would advise you not to, as doing so can create a scar — and you don’t want scarring, especially not on your face.
 And when growths are near to your eye, it is dangerous to burn or freeze them.
-Many dermatologists and plastic surgeons refer to Dr. Chandler for challenging growths near the eye area in particular, since this requires expert techniques.
+Many dermatologists and plastic surgeons refer to Dr. Chandler for challenging growths near the eye area in particular, since this requires expert ocular plastic surgery techniques.

-Come to either of our Chandler Cosmetic offices for the best mole removal in the area and have Dr. Chandler surgically remove your facial growths.
+Come to either of our Chandler Cosmetic Surgery offices for the best mole removal in the Philadelphia, PA, South Jersey, NJ, Main Line, and surrounding area and have Dr. Chandler evaluate you for surgical treatment of your facial growths.
 He has extensive experience removing these skin blemishes and takes pride in doing so with the most minimal scarring possible.

 What are moles and other growths on the face?

 There are several skin lesions that are common and benign.

 - Moles typically are brown or black growths on the skin.
 They may begin to appear in childhood and accumulate through the first 25 years of a person’s life.
 Most people have between 10 and 40 moles by the time they are 30.
 Moles occur when skin cells called melanocytes, the cells that make the pigment that gives our skin its natural color, grow in a cluster instead of being spread throughout the skin.